Nozel77/pra-pas-web/README.md

 - npm run dev (required)
 - php artisan serve (required)

-nb: text the command in your terminal
+nb: put it in your terminal